-When you talk about legends in Nigerian politics, Olusegun Obasanjo is one of the first names that comes to mind.
-The political icon, who is now 85 years old, has served twice as the country’s leader, first as military head of state from 1976 to 1979 and then as a democratically elected president from 1999 to 2007.
+Olusegun Obasanjo (born March 5, 1937) is a 86 years old politician and former Nigerian president who has a net worth of $1.6 billion.
+The political icon has served twice as the country’s leader, first as a military head of state from 1976 to 1979 and then as a democratically elected president from 1999 to 2007.

-Obasanjo has grown in the political landscape, made fame and power, and most significantly, accrued wealth and fortune for himself.
-With a mouthwatering net worth estimated at $1.6 billion, the former Nigerian president is listed among the richest politicians in Nigeria as of 2021.
-His wealth significantly came as a direct result of his political career, although he has a few big businesses on the side that have also contributed.
+Obasanjo has grown in the political landscape, made fame and power, and most significantly, accrued wealth and fortune.
+With his net worth, the former Nigerian president is listed among the richest politicians in Nigeria.
+His wealth significantly came directly from his political career, although he has a few big businesses on the side that have also contributed.

 Baba, as he is famously called, was born Olusegun Matthew Okikiola Aremu Obasanjo on the 5th of March 1937 in the village of Ibogun-Olaogun, Abeokuta, Ogun State.
 In July 2017, he removed Matthew from his name stating that he has grown to realize that the name doesn’t have meaning and that even the biblical Matthew was a serial tax collector.